ESG and other topics (MSB312)

 • apply critical thinking on the pros and cons of the different governance mechanisms present in different markets (domestic and international)

-• the ability to measure and manage the exposure of corporations and financial assets to sustainability risk, such as climate change
+• measure and manage the exposure of corporations and financial assets to sustainability risk, such as climate change

-• the ability to identify sustainability issues related to corporate finance issues, such as valuation, corporate transactions, and investment financing
+• identify sustainability issues related to corporate finance issues, such as valuation, corporate transactions, and investment financing

 Required prerequisite knowledge